 On May 8, 2024, the Company entered into an Open Market Sale AgreementSM (the "Sales Agreement") with Jefferies LLC ("Jefferies") pursuant to which the Company may offer and sell its ordinary shares, from time to time, with respect to an at-the-market offering program ("ATM Program") under which Jefferies will act as sales agent.
-The Sales Agreement provides that Jefferies will be entitled to aggregate compensation for its services an amount up to 3.0% of the gross proceeds of any ordinary shares sold through Jefferies under the Sales Agreement.
+The Sales Agreement provides that Jefferies will be entitled to aggregate compensation for its services of an amount up to 3.0% of the gross proceeds of any ordinary shares sold through Jefferies under the Sales Agreement.
 The Sales Agreement replaces the Company's previous Open Market Sale AgreementSM with Jefferies, dated February 4, 2020 (the "ADS Sales Agreement"), which provided for the sale of ADSs by the Company.
 The Company terminated the ADS Sales Agreement upon effectiveness of the Sales Agreement following the mandatory exchange of the ADSs and the direct listing of the ordinary shares on the Nasdaq Stock Market on April 15, 2024.

-The ordinary shares will be offered and sold pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-267198), filed with the SEC on August 31, 2022, as amended, and declared effective by the Commission on September 12, 2022, as supplemented by the prospectus supplement dated May 8, 2024 (the "Prospectus Supplement").
+The ordinary shares will be offered and sold pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-267198), filed with the SEC on August 31, 2022, as amended, and declared effective by the SEC on September 12, 2022, as supplemented by the prospectus supplement dated May 8, 2024 (the "Prospectus Supplement").
 The Company may offer and sell ordinary shares having an aggregate offering price of up to \$100,000 under the Prospectus Supplement.

 Prior to termination, the Company issued and sold 640 ordinary shares pursuant to the ADS Sales Agreement during the three months ended March 31, 2024, resulting in net proceeds to the Company of approximately \$9,250.
-The Company did not issue or sell ordinary shares during the three months ended June 30, 2024 under the Sales Agreement.
+The Company has not issued or sold ordinary shares pursuant to the ADS Sales Agreement or the Sales Agreement subsequent to March 31, 2024.